Understanding Flybarless RC Helicopters:

 Lastly (as I just touched on causing my underwear change) there is firmware/software updates.
 If you really hate performing software updates on stuff, flybarless may not be for you (at least with the more advanced higher end systems)...

-In recent years, these update hassles are becoming less of an issue because manufacturers have got a pretty good handle on things now.
-Remember, this was cutting edge technology just a decade ago.
-Lot's has been learned in that time frame.
+In recent years, these update hassles are becoming less of an issue because manufacturers have got a good handle on things now.
+Remember, this was cutting edge technology 14 years ago; so much has been learned in that time frame.

 Should A Beginner Get A Flybarless RC Helicopter?